skamireddi/immunichain/Lab/CloudComposerLab.rst

 2. Click on Submit Transaction

-3. A pop-up will appear with the transaction of assign a Medical Provider to one the children you’ve created
+3. A pop-up will appear with the transaction to assign a Medical Provider to one of the children you’ve created

 .. image:: Images/49.png